Understanding the Appraisal Process

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Personal Service Realty's Residential Valuation Group, we are experts in knowing the value of particular items in Jacksonville and Duval County neighborhoods.
 This approach to value is most often given the most weight when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Personal Service Realty's Residential Valuation Group will help you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+It is important to note that while this amount is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Personal Service Realty's Residential Valuation Group will help you attain the most fair and balanced property value, so you can make wise real estate decisions.